TerribleDev/verdaccio-deploy-to-render-github/Readme.md

 * Fork this repo. **You must not use this repo to press the button** if you do any changes to this repo will sync to your infrastructure.
 * Press the button in your fork
+* You can find additional config options on the [verdaccio-github-oauth-ui](https://github.com/n4bb12/verdaccio-github-oauth-ui) project.

 ## Looking for a clean slate?